Nourish a Healthy Child & a Healthy Weight

 What if Your Child Isn’t Eating Well?

-I often hear from parents that they aren’t happy with the way their child is eating.
+I often hear from parents who aren’t happy with the way their child is eating.

-They want to improve the food routine at home.
+They want to improve the food routine at home and help their kid eat better.

-That thought often leads to another…and another…and it goes something like this:
+That thought leads to another…and another…and it goes something like this:

 If he likes unhealthy food, he will eat more unhealthy food.